Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 cat your_domain_name.crt intermediate_certificate.crt root_certificate.crt >> bundle.crt

-Obviously, you should replace the names of the .crt files with the names of your actual certificates.
+You should replace the names of the .crt files with the names of your actual certificates.

 If your intermediate certificates are bundled, it’s even easier: